2013 America's Cup: Day 1: September 7

-The 34th America's Cup began in stark contrast to the one-sided races that dominated the 2013 Louis Vuitton Cup.
+The 34th America's Cup began in contrast to the one-sided races that dominated the 2013 Louis Vuitton Cup.
 Team New Zealand, skippered by Dean Barker, led at the first mark, and held the lead for the second leg, which was the first leg to be facing downwind.
 Oracle Team USA was 4 seconds behind Team New Zealand at the bottom mark, and during the upwind third leg the lead changed several times.
 Team New Zealand led at the top mark by 25 seconds, and kept the lead until the finish line, winning by 36 seconds.

 Race two began as the previous one ended, with Team New Zealand in front, despite the aggressive prestart by Oracle's skipper Jimmy Spithill.
 Team New Zealand led the whole race, and completed the victory by 52 seconds to lead 0–2 in the overall scoreline.

 Day 2: September 8

-Oracle Team USA had better luck in the initial stages of Race three, as Spithill luffed Team New Zealand at the reach mark to successfully draw a penalty.
+Oracle Team USA had more success in the initial stages of Race three, as Spithill luffed Team New Zealand at the reach mark to successfully draw a penalty.
 Oracle held the lead for the first downwind leg, and were 18 seconds to the good heading into the upwind third leg.
 The pivotal moment of the race occurred when Barker brought the New Zealand boat back on port tack within three boat lengths of the boundary.
 Oracle was forced to tack away due to the boundary rights, even though they were on starboard, which would have otherwise have had right of way.
 The 29 second lead at the top mark was held by Team New Zealand all the way to the finish.
 They ultimately crossed the finish line 28 seconds ahead of Oracle, making the scoreline 0–3 to Team New Zealand.

-Race four again started well for Oracle, leading around the reach mark by 6 seconds.
+Race four saw Oracle again lead from the start, reaching a lead of 6 seconds by the first reach mark.
 Although Barker pushed hard for the whole race, Spithill was able to hold off Team New Zealand, resulting in a finish 8 seconds ahead of Barker.
 Due to the penalty imposed by the International Jury, Oracle did not score a point, leaving the New Zealand remaining 3 points ahead.

 Day 3: September 10

-Oracle's defeat in race five by one minute and five seconds was so emphatic that the Americans played their one and only Postponement Card to call off the scheduled second race.
-Team New Zealand had once again been behind from the start all the way to the bottom of the race course.
-Once heading back upwind however, the New Zealand boat was noticeably faster and gained the lead with ease.
-A top mark delta of 1:17 effectively ended the race, and gave Spithill plenty of time to consider his options.
-The score at the end of the day was 0–4, to Team New Zealand.
+Team New Zealand had once again lagged behind on the first leg before taking the lead when heading upwind.
+By the top mark, Team New Zealand were 1 minute 17 seconds ahead, a lead which they held for the remainder of the race.
+Oracle lost race five by one minute and five seconds, after which the team used its Postponement Card to call off the scheduled second race.
+The score at the end of the day was 0–4 to Team New Zealand.